Strategies for making an "upgradeable" redmine as painless as possible

 I suggest you make different commit for plugins installation and local file changes, so you can pick your commit you want by doing cherry-pick individually.

-RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by Felix Schäfer about 10 years ago
+RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by Felix Schäfer almost 12 years ago

 I have an svn checkout and up that from time to time, all changes I've done to it are only local though, so that solution might not float your boat.

 I think getting a little deeper into git would be a good solution for you: you could add the plugins as "subrepositories" (darn, can't remember the exact name, but you get the idea) and could have several branches, say official that would mirror the official master branch, deployment for a the version you want deployed and devel for you to dabble with.
 The added bonus is that you could "upgrade" your deployment branch to the current head with "git merge official" which would (try to) merge all changes from the official branch since you forked into your branch.

-RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by James Bernard about 10 years ago
+RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by James Bernard almost 12 years ago

 Using git is indeed probably the best way.
 I have simply forked redmine repository from github, then committed code changes, plugins and scripts into my clone and now each time I want to upgrade my redmine, I just need to make a git pull origin to get latest improvements from official redmine trunk, solving sometimes conflicts of course.
 I have a clear branch for deployment where I can easily merge upstream changes from official redmine and my local topic branches with a clear history.

 Works like a charm :o)

-RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by Enrique Garcia about 10 years ago
+RE: Strategies for making an "upgradeable" redmine as painless as possible - Added by Enrique Garcia almost 12 years ago

 Thanks all for the answers - I think I'll go with James' solution - using a local git repo with my own code changes, so I can do pulls.